 - design and manage Web sites

-- develop, evaluate, and organize electronic databases
+- evaluate, purchase or license, and organize electronic databases

 - facilitate the use of social media tools

 - keep abreast of technological advancements and develop strategies to take advantage of them